mkachline/guarduino/README.md

 3. Configure a MAC address,
 4. Configure MQTT server IP, user and password.
 5. Install needed libraries
-6. Compile, upload image into your Aruino Mega.
+6. Compile, upload image into your Arduino Mega.
 Boot.
 7. Wire up a door sensor with three wires, 5v, "NO", and "NC"
 8. Plug "NO" into arduino pin 22
 9. Plug "NC" into arduino pin 23